blank

-Logical persuasion is often discussed under a focus on problems of real social import (e.g., tobacco uptake and use, alcohol abuse, use of illegal and often dangerous substances, engaging in high-risk behaviors of various and sundry kinds).
+Logical persuasion is often discussed under a focus on social problems (e.g., tobacco uptake and use, alcohol abuse, use of illegal and often dangerous substances, engaging in high-risk behaviors of various and sundry kinds).
 Increasingly, the study of logical persuasion is taking an applied turn toward attempting to change attitudes and behaviors in real time and among large segments of the population.
 Millions of dollars from special taxes and court settlements have been spent to target young people who are most susceptible to tobacco uptake and use.

 Resistance to persuasion is not simply the inverse of persuasion.
 That is, resistance is not necessarily the same thing as not being persuaded.
 We define resistance to persuasion as a motivated state in which the goal is to withstand the effect of persuasive communication weather it is logical or emotional.
 Resistance hounds persuasion the way friction frustrates motion.
-Hence, some efforts should be focused on removing the resistance with logic and reasons.
-Here in this page we will discuss recent studies and strategies to remove resistance.

 5) We make our health message indirect, legitimate, subtle and delicate.